 How to clean lace base?

-When it comes to remove the adhesive residues on the lace bases, you need to use as little tension/pressure on the base as possible.
+When it comes to removing the adhesive residues on the lace bases, you need to use as little tension/pressure on the base as possible.
 If you put too much tension on the base when scraping off the adhesive residue, you will risk causing the system to fray too quickly or you could end up tearing the hair system.

 With a lace base, it is really essential to remove the system before the bond had completely broken down.
 As it breaks down, it gets gooey and tends to work its way up through the lace and into the hair which makes a complete mess to clean up.